Planes, Trains and Automobiles

 Waxing Poetic

-From its very first issue, the New Yorker also published a wide variety of poets, including Nicholas Samstag (1904-1968),who contributed several poems to the magazine in 1928 and 1929.
+From its very first issue, The New Yorker also published a wide variety of poets, including Nicholas Samstag (1904-1968),who contributed several poems to the magazine in 1928 and 1929.
 Samstag later went on to a successful career in advertising, and was a close associate of Edward Bernays, considered the father of public relations and propaganda.

-A frequent contributor to the New Yorker, writer, poet and critic Mark Van Doren (1894-1972) published more than three dozen poems in the magazine from 1929 to 1972.
+A frequent contributor to The New Yorker, writer, poet and critic Mark Van Doren (1894-1972) published more than three dozen poems in the magazine from 1929 to 1972.
 Here is his first contribution, in the June 8, 1929 issue:

-Van Doren’s last contribution to the New Yorker was published on Nov.
+Van Doren’s last contribution to The New Yorker was published on Nov.
 18, 1972, less than a month before his death.
 It was appropriately titled “Good Riddance”…

 DID THE APPLE FALL FAR FROM THE TREE?…At left, a circa 1925 portrait of Mark Van Doren.
 He was the father of Charles Van Doren, who achieved brief renown as the 1957 winner of the rigged game show Twenty One.
 He is pictured at far right with fellow contestant Vivienne Nearing and game show host Jack Barry. (art.net/Wikipedia)